W <===

 East:

-Corner: The deli here was where
+162 (corner): The deli here was where

 Dee Dee Ramone used to get his morning coffee

 after he got his morning heroin.
-Recently
+Has been vacant for a while now.

-Mary's Dairy, an ice cream parlor; replaced
+Mary's Dairy, ice cream parlor.
+Before that it was

-before that Downtown Beirut, a classic punk bar
+Standard, a stylish and mellow bar that succeeded Downtown Beirut, a classic punk bar

 featured in After Hours.
 I fell in love